hackalog/easydata/{{ cookiecutter.repo_name }}/README.md

     * Generated analysis as HTML, PDF, LaTeX, etc.
     * `reports/figures`
         * Generated graphics and figures to be used in reporting
+    * `reports/tables`
+        * Generated data tables to be used in reporting
+    * `reports/summary`
+        * Generated summary information to be used in reporting
 * `requirements.txt`
     * (if using pip+virtualenv) The requirements file for reproducing the analysis environment, e.g. generated with `pip freeze > requirements.txt`